 Chair: Graham Young

-Sue Berresford, Jacqui Cameron (Opera North), Gary Charlton (Natural England), Debbie Connell (Durham County Council), Jim Cokill (Durham Wildlife Trust), Annie Dolphin (Active Durham), Michelle Gorman (Visit County Durham), Rev. Alec Harding, Tony Harrington (The Forge), Stephen Howell (Durham County Council), Adrian Jenkins (Bowes Museum), Trish Pemberton (Wear Rivers Trust), Maggie Roe (Newcastle University), Jane Shaw (People into Enterprise), Diane Spark (UTASS), Margaret Vaughan (County Durham Community Foundation) and Chris Woodley-Stewart (North Pennines AONB).
+Sue Berresford, Jacqui Cameron (Opera North), Gary Charlton (Natural England), Debbie Connell (Durham County Council), Jim Cokill (Durham Wildlife Trust), Annie Dolphin (Active Durham), Michelle Gorman (Visit County Durham), Rev. Alec Harding, Tony Harrington (The Forge), Stephen Howell (Durham County Council), Trish Pemberton (Wear Rivers Trust), Maggie Roe (Newcastle University), Jane Shaw (People into Enterprise), Diane Spark (UTASS), Margaret Vaughan (County Durham Community Foundation), Richard Welsby (The Bowes Museum) and Chris Woodley-Stewart (North Pennines AONB).

 The Northern Heartlands team work from an office in Barnard Castle but travel throughout our area and beyond (see the map below).
 We are dedicated, and focused on listening and talking to communities in the area to ensure that they are at the heart of all we do.